 This website was created as a retrospective look at the content offered on the original Mysticweb.org website.
 Mysticweb was the main website of The Gnostic Movement from 2001 to 2005.
 Mysticweb’s aim was to give people a broad overview of spiritual topics.
 Mark (Belsebuub) was very involved in the setup and design of the site.
-He authored the free course material that was provided for years to come on the site and also answered all course forum questions until his courses became so popular that trained teachers began assisting with questions in order to keep up with demand.
+He authored the free course material that was provided on the site and also answered all course forum questions until his courses became so popular that trained teachers began assisting with questions in order to keep up with demand.

 As can be seen in the screenshot to the right, Mysticweb’s offerings included broad overview articles about the following spiritual subjects:

 There were additional personal experience articles written by students and members where they shared their understanding of these subjects based on experience from the practices explained by Belsebuub.
 A few examples of the types of experience articles available include sharing how it felt to astral project for the first time, or what it was like to experience awareness in the present moment.
 There were also a variety of features which made the site interactive, including public forums, a chat room, and a guest book.

-The cornerstone offering of Mysticweb was its comprehensive, free online course system covering the following spiritual topics: Astral Travel and Dreams, Self-Knowledge, Esoteric Wisdom, and Advanced Investigation.
-At the time e-learning was not as common as it currently is, and Belsebuub’s online courses were groundbreaking in their approach, as they allowed people from anywhere in the world with internet access to join the courses and communicate with others interested in similar topics.
+The main offering of Mysticweb was its free online course system covering the following spiritual topics: Astral Travel and Dreams, Self-Knowledge, Esoteric Wisdom, and Advanced Investigation.
+At the time e-learning was not as common as it currently is, and Belsebuub’s online courses were relatively new in their approach, as they allowed people from anywhere in the world with internet access to join the courses and communicate with others interested in similar topics.

 For the introductory courses in Astral Travel and Dreams, and Self-Knowledge, and the course in Esoteric Wisdom, participants could sign up to the courses using only an email address, and then each week would receive access to a PDF with the course topic.
 The course topic included an explanation of the week’s subject matter, and an exercise to do for homework.